RobotLocomotion/drake/doc/python_bindings.rst

 Using Drake from Python
 ***********************

-A limited subset of the Drake C++ functionality is available from Python.
+A substantial subset of the Drake C++ functionality is available from Python.
 The Drake Python bindings are generated using `pybind11
 <https://github.com/pybind/pybind11>`_, which means that every function or
 class which is exposed to C++ has been explicitly enumerated in one of the source files inside the ``bindings/pydrake`` folder.
 These bindings are